rabtennamgyal/TOP-React-E-Commerce/README.md

 2. Need to work on pay content div's elements sizes when changing viewport.
 3. Work on polishing up the cart page next. ( use div.span on subtotal in cart page )
+4. Work on updating shipping and tax on cart.
+Also deleting price when items are deleted from the cart.

 # Getting Started with Create React App